wikimatze/wikimatze.de/_posts/2013-12-05-making-firefox-as-fast-as-chrome.md

 ---
 title: Making Firefox as Fast as Chrome
-update: 2015-02-15
+update: 2015-02-16
-categories: howto browser
+categories: howto browser firefox chrome
 ---

 *Learn in this article how you can make Firefox as fast as Chrome again.*